Patrick Smith / Getty Images

 Ellen DeGeneres

 DeGeneres went from a popular stand-up comedian to host of a multiple award-winning talk show where her generosity and kindness were impossible to ignore.
 In 2020, several employees came forward about the toxic environment behind the scenes.
-She faced accusations of firing employees who took bereavement leave, sick time, racial abuse, and failing to step in when female employees were being sexually harassed by executives.
+She faced accusations of firing employees who took bereavement leave or sick time, racial abuse, and failing to step in when female employees were being sexually harassed by executives.
 An internal investigation occurred and DeGeneres promised to do better.
 She announced her decision to leave the industry in 2024.

 Andy Dick